megrIm-sa/xlsx_converter/README.md

 ## Features
 #### Excel to CFG Conversion:

-- Convert specific Excel files to CFG format.
+- Convert Excel files to CFG format.
 - CFG sections are defined by the first column in the Excel file.
-- Columns marked with (String) in their name are converted to string format, with this indication removed from the section name.
+- Columns marked with (String) in their name are converted to string format.
 - Boolean values (True/False) are converted to lowercase (true/false).
 #### Excel to CSV Conversion: